kingofwhiterock/algo-dealer/README.md

     If there is a user-id after '`-f`', only designated user can enter the room.

 - `$join algo [0-9]{4}`

-......Join a multi-play room which is already created.
+    Join a multi-play room which is already created.

 - `$lobby`

-......Rooms seeking a player are displayed.
+    Rooms seeking a player are displayed.
 Rooms with '-f' command are not displayed.

 - `$attack [a-l] ([0-9]|1[01])`

-......Attack the opponent's card with your hand.
+    Attack the opponent's card with your hand.

 - `$hide`

-......Stop attack and hide your current hand into your cards.
+    Stop attack and hide your current hand into your cards.

-......Be careful that `$attack` should be done at least one time!
+    Be careful that `$attack` should be done at least one time!

 - `$help`

-......Open Algo Basic Dealer's help utility (this page).
+    Open Algo Basic Dealer's help utility (this page).

 - `$mashiro`

-`......Return a picture of Mashiro.
+   Return a picture of Mashiro.
 See it and relax!

 - `$quit`

-`......Quit the game.
+   Quit the game.
 You lose automatically.

 ## System Requirement